Visualization enhances Problem Solving in multi-Qubit Systems: Results

-The transitions between \ac{dn} and corresponding visualization were normalized to the maximum of 241 transitions, and both the relative fixation duration and the number of transitions were centered for statistical analysis.
-The average relative fixation duration was $0.83\pm0.18$ and the average total number of transitions between visualization and corresponding mathematical representation was $105\pm65$.
+The maximum number of transitions between \ac{dn} and corresponding visualization per question was 40.2, and the minimum 3.3.
+The average total number of transitions between visualization and corresponding mathematical representation per question was $17.5\pm10.8$.
+The number of transitions was normalized and centered for statistical analysis.

 Significant effects were found when assessing the dependency of changes in performance with visualization on transitions between mathematics and the corresponding visualization.
 The coefficients of the statistical analysis of the dependence of the outcome measures on the number of transitions are shown in table \ref{tab:transitions}.